relex/slog-agent/DESIGN.md

 around sanitization.

 Buffer: log chunks are serialized and compressed to final output form before buffering or persistence to save space and CPU.
-Since buffer worker knows nothing about the format, it won't be able to change the output protocol without dropping all previously-saved chunks on disk (there is only one output protocol for now).
+The format is decided by the output type and multiple output types would require multiple chunks for the same logs.

 Output: fluentd tag creation is moved to orchestration because tags are normally identical for logs under the same keySet.